When it comes to having a successful career, certain work habits can make or break your professional development path.

 Time tracker in Paymo

-In the long run, postponing your duties will only add up and lead to burnout that is hard to recover from.
+In the long run, postponing your duties will only add up and lead to burnout which is hard to recover from.
 Believe it or not, procrastination is a habit.
-A bad one that is.
-And it often comes together with a lack of discipline and motivation.
-A whopping 88% of all employees procrastinate in one way or another.
-Let that sink in for a moment.
+A bad one, that is, deeply rooted in emotions and lack of boundaries.

 To become a non-procrastinator and turn productivity into a work habit, you’ll need to muster up your motivation and build discipline first.
 There are a couple of good books to understand where the problem behind your procrastination lies and how to end it.
 The Now Habit, for instance, advises you to take well-deserved breaks, track your time, and uncover any hidden fears that might keep you away from doing your work.

-Your first step toward breaking the procrastination habit and becoming a producer involves redefining procrastination and coming to a new understanding of how and why we use it.
-Procrastination is not the cause of our problems with accomplishing tasks; it is an attempt to resolve a variety of underlying issues, including low self-esteem, perfectionism, fear of failure or success, indecisiveness, an imbalance between work and play, ineffective goal-setting, and negative concepts about work and yourself. – Neil Fiore
+“Your first step toward breaking the procrastination habit and becoming a producer involves redefining procrastination and coming to a new understanding of how and why we use it.
+Procrastination is not the cause of our problems with accomplishing tasks; it is an attempt to resolve a variety of underlying issues, including low self-esteem, perfectionism, fear of failure or success, indecisiveness, an imbalance between work and play, ineffective goal-setting, and negative concepts about work and yourself.”—Neil Fiore

 For more digestible advice to gradually end your procrastination habits: